Gabriel R. Ricci, Ph.D.

 Current research interests address the relationship between nature and norm in the ancient world and the intersection of European philosophy and literature in the early twentieth century.
 His work has appeared in Existentia, An International Journal of Philosophy, History of European Ideas, Humanitas, an interdisciplinary journal dedicated to the invigoration of the humanities, and he has published with the Dalkey Archive Press.

-Michael David Silberstein is Full Professor of Philosophy at Elizabethtown College, Director of the Cognitive Science Minor at the College and Affiliated Faculty in the philosophy department at the University of Maryland, College Park, where he is also a faculty member in the Foundations of Physics Program and a Fellow on the Committee for Philosophy and the Sciences.
+Michael David Silberstein is Professor of Philosophy at Elizabethtown College, Director of the Cognitive Science Minor at the College and Affiliated Faculty in the philosophy department at the University of Maryland, College Park, where he is also a faculty member in the Foundations of Physics Program and a Fellow on the Committee for Philosophy and the Sciences.
 He is an NEH Fellow.
 His primary research interests are foundations of physics and foundations of cognitive science, respectively.
 He is also interested in how these branches of philosophy and science bear on more general questions of reduction, emergence and explanation.
 His most recent book is Beyond the Dynamical Universe: Unifying Block Universe Physics and Time as Experienced (Oxford University Press, 2018).
 His next book project with Oxford is entitled Contextual Emergence (forthcoming).